 - In 2016, the penalty goes up to the greater of $695 per adult and $347.50 per child, or 2.5% of your taxable household income minus the federal tax-filing threshold.

 - In 2017 and beyond, the penalty increases to the greater of $695 per adult and $347.50 per child, plus COLA (“Cost of Living Adjustment”), or 2.5% of your taxable household income minus the federal tax-filing threshold.

 Healthcare Reform Penalties for the Uninsured

 - If you enrolled on your current plan before March 23, 2010 and have not changed coverage, then you may have grandfathered status.
 However, not all carriers in California are giving the option to maintain grandfathered status.
-As of early 2013, California health insurance carriers that allow for grandfathered plan status include Kaiser Permanente, Aetna, Health Net, United Health Care and Sharp.
-Carriers that do not allow for grandfathered status in California include Anthem, Blue Shield, Western Health and CalChoice.
+Check with your insurance carrier to verify if your plan is on grandfathered status.